devtyr/trello-burndown/README.md

 Generate a burndown chart from trello cards.

+## Features

+* Generate burndown charts from Trello cards
+* Support of multiple sprints
+* Web server
+* Sprint configuration can be saved for usage via website
+* Update sprint data based on a job
+* Update sprint data using the website
+* Templating

 ## How it works

 If you use [Trello](http://trello.com "Trello") to manage your sprint cards, you might want to generate your burndown chart automatically instead of doing it manually.